Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Generic Many-Body Theory

-Diffusion Monte Carlo calculations typically use a parametrized Jastrow-Feenberg ansatz for importance sampling, where the parameters are optimized by variational Monte Carlo calculations.
+Diffusion Monte Carlo calculations typically use a parametrized Jastrow-Feenberg (JF) ansatz for importance sampling, where the parameters are optimized by variational Monte Carlo calculations.
 JF theory makes explicit use of the form (\ref{eq:Jastrow}).
 It has been shown \cite{parquet1} that triplet correlations contribute to the ground state energy only in fourth order of the interactions.
-Even in strongly interacting quantum fluids like the helium liquids, triplet correlations contribute no more than five to ten percent to the ground state energy \cite{PPA2,polish} in both isotopes, they are completely negligible below approximately 25 percent of the respective equilibrium densities.
-It is therefore admissible, at the low densities we are concerned with here, to identify the Jastrow-Feenberg approximation with the fixed-node approximation in quantum Monte Carlo calculations.
-Monte Carlo calculations based on lattice Hamiltonians have been performed for the unitary Fermi gas, where this nodal restriction was not required~\cite{burovskiPRL06,bulgacPRL06}.
+Even in strongly interacting quantum fluids like the helium liquids, triplet correlations contribute no more than five to ten percent to the ground state energy \cite{PPA2,polish} in both isotopes.
+They are completely negligible below approximately 25 percent of the respective equilibrium densities.
+We can identify, at the low densities we are concerned with here, the Jastrow-Feenberg approximation with the fixed-node approximation in quantum Monte Carlo calculations.

 The correlations $u_n({\bf r}_1,\ldots,{\bf r}_n)$ are obtained by minimizing the energy, {\em i.e.\/} by solving the Euler-Lagrange (EL) equations